 What's in the secondary project feeds?

-The secondary feeds are limited to OA subtopics.
+The secondary feeds include OA developments in certain fields, in certain countries, or on certain subtopics.
 For example, you can subscribe to a feed of items tagged with oa.biology or oa.brazil or oa.business_models or any other project tag.
 You can even create a remix feed consisting of any combination of project tags.

 The feeds are missing things.
 How can we make them more comprehensive?

 Become a tagger and tag items yourself.
 Recruit other taggers.

 The feeds are too voluminous.
 How can we make them less comprehensive?

 If the primary feed is too voluminous, then try one or more secondary feeds.
 That is, instead of subscribing to a feed of all new OA developments, regardless of their subtopics, subscribe instead to feeds on just the OA subtopics you care about.
 You can subscribe to separate secondary feeds separately or you can braid them together into a single "remix" feed.